Estimate Time10 min

 Things that can trigger the AMT are having a high household income along with numerous itemized deductions, a large amount of realized capital gains, and exercising incentive stock options, which are typically offered at a discounted price.
 While you may choose not to sell the shares once exercised, on paper there may be a profit on which you’ll have to pay federal, state, and local taxes.

 Good to know: After the passage of the 2017 Tax Cuts and Jobs Act (TCJA), certain AMT brackets and thresholds were automatically indexed to inflation.
-These changes may phase out as the TCJA sunsets at the end of 2025.
+However, without new legislation to extend them, these changes may phase out as the TCJA sunsets at the end of 2025.

 Ways to address it